solana-foundation/solana-improvement-documents/proposals/simd-0170-builtin-instruction-cost-and-budget.md

 transactions may experience an increase in transaction failures.
 To avoid this, users are encouraged to use set_compute_unit_limit to explicitly request the necessary budget for their transactions.

+If those impacted users have issues fitting in the set compute unit limit instruction into their transactions due to tx data size limits, they can also migrate to using address lookup tables to fit in the compute budget instruction call.

 ## Security Considerations